 First 5-Week Summer Session OR Second 5-Week Summer Session

 On Ground Only (Most candidates will already have this class from initial certification)

 ED 652G – Meeting Affective Needs of Gifted Children (3 credits)

 ED 653G – Programming, Planning, and Development: Administration and Supervision of Gifted Programs (3 credits)

 ED 650G – Identification of Gifted (3 credits)

 Follow this link to the combined graduate application.
 Select the Non-Degree Seeking option under Program when prompted, and list the course you are pursuing where indicated.
-Letters of recommendation, GRE scores, and personal statements are not required for this application, but copies of your undergraduate transcript and/or MAE/MAT degree (if you received certification at the Master’s level) should be submitted.
-Scans, faxes, and email attachments are acceptable to start the enrollment process, but originals should be mailed during first course.
+Letters of recommendation, GRE scores, and personal statements are not required for this application, but copies of your undergraduate transcript and/or MAE/MAT degree (if you received certification at the Master’s level) should be uploaded during the application process.

 Direct enrollment questions to the Institute for Academic Outreach at firstname.lastname@example.org or 660-785-5384.

 A three-week residential program, JBA offers an academically challenging curriculum for high-achieving students in grades 7-9.
 Students are nominated by their school’s principal or counselor.